Boosting Innovation Through Technology Transfer

 Senator Heinrich highlights the Microlab Technology Commercialization Act, a bill he introduced to accelerate technology transfer by establishing off-campus microlabs that would serve as the "front-door" to national laboratories.

-Today, U.S. Sens.
-Tom Udall and Martin Heinrich and U.S. Reps.
-Steve Pearce and Ben Ray Luján issued the following joint statement on…
+Today, U.S. Senators Tom Udall and Martin Heinrich and U.S. Representatives Ben Ray Luján, Steve Pearce and Michelle Lujan Grisham an…